Steampunk FAQ

 Telephone: Patented by Alexander Graham Bell in 1876, the telephone allowed for voice communication over long distances, further revolutionising communication technology.

 Electric Light Bulb: Thomas Edison is often credited with inventing the practical incandescent light bulb in 1879, although there were other inventors working on similar technologies around the same time.
-The light bulb transformed indoor lighting and extended the productive hours of the day.

 Photography: The development of photography progressed significantly during the Victorian era, with pioneers such as Louis Daguerre and William Henry Fox Talbot contributing to the invention of various photographic processes.